Michelle Jaffé: Artwork

 Jaffé's mature body of work combines sculpture, sound and vocal compositions, and video within installations that prompt active listening.
 Her formative sculptures made from steel, aluminum, and other malleable materials, resemble shapes and forms that evoke armor, such as breastplates, chastity belts, and medieval codpieces.
 Her “Vestment Series” (2000-2007) of metal sculptures envision clothing as a form of both physical and psychological shelter.
 Regarding two particular sculptures from the series, Breastplate (2002) and Preying Mantis (2002), Olivia Kohler-Maga, Assistant Director of the Luther W. Brady Art Gallery at George Washington University, observed that, “In Breastplate, she takes a piece of armor—something that is meant to protect you—and it becomes almost delicate and airy, floating off the wall.
 In case you think the work isn't fit for battle, the back edges are fitted with menacing, serrated edges.
 The piece next to it, Preying Mantis, takes the forms a step further, likening it to an insect known for its attack.”

 Around the year 2000, Jaffé started exploring sound alongside her sculptural works.
-Some of her notable audiovisual works include Wappen Field, exhibited at Urban Institute for Contemporary Arts in Grand Rapids, Michigan in 2011; Bosi Contemporary gallery in New York in 2012; Beall Center for Art +Technology at UC Irvine in 2013; Transylvania University in Lexington, Kentucky in 2015; New Media Gallery in New Westminster, Canada in 2017, and Soul Junk, exhibited at Milton Art Bank in Milton, Pennsylvania in 2017; White Box in New York City in 2019 and Murmur/Mutter/Yell exhibited at 11 Rivington, New York in 2021.
+Some of her notable audiovisual works include Wappen Field, exhibited at Urban Institute for Contemporary Arts in Grand Rapids, Michigan in 2011; Bosi Contemporary gallery in New York in 2012; Beall Center for Art +Technology at UC Irvine in 2013; Transylvania University in Lexington, Kentucky in 2015; New Media Gallery in New Westminster, Canada in 2017, and Soul Junk, exhibited at Milton Art Bank in Milton, Pennsylvania in 2017; White Box in New York City in 2019; Murmur/Mutter/Yell exhibited at 11 Rivington, New York in 2021; and GRIFTER's Gambit exhibited at NYU Audio Lab at 370 Media Commons, Brooklyn in 2025.

 Wappen Field (2003 - 2015) is a twenty-seven minute abstract vocal composition utilizing SuperCollider programming.
 The recording is played through twelve chrome plated steel helmets to create an enveloping sonic installation that moves throughout each helmet.
 Jaffé has stated that the installation is intended to prompt participants to contemplate “what we, as human beings, share in common instead of focusing on what divides us.”
 Art historian Stephanie Buhmann notes that while everyone who experiences Wappen Field is enveloped by a separate mask and a unique component of the vocal composition, it also “guarantees a sharable endeavor” because viewers must interact with each helmet to hear the complete composition.
 When Wappen Field was exhibited in 2011 as part of a group exhibition at the Urban Institute for Contemporary Arts in Grand Rapids, Michigan, art critic Joseph Becherer noted that it was “Among the most sophisticated in terms of concept and form.”
+Wappen Field was also featured in the exhibition Behind the Mask at Culture Lab LIC, in Queens, New York in 2024.

 Soul Junk (2013 - 2019) is a twenty-eight minute, three-channel video and sound installation, presenting a female stream of conscious narrative juxtaposing personal trauma with observations about abuses of power throughout society.